Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 The world of Bas-Lag is immense, and no one individual has, or perhaps can have, a complete understanding of its vast geographies.
 The city of New Crobuzon sits close to the east coast of the continent of Rohagi, but is by no means its capital, nor does it reflect the culture of the continent's peoples, which are unimaginably diverse.
 The Ragamoll-speaking humans of New Crobuzon can hardly be compared to the grindylow of the Cold Claw Sea - indeed, whether the latter's model of consciousness can even be considered related to the former's is still an open question.
 Trade does nevertheless take place between the nations and cities of Rohagi.
 Ships have even been sent to, and received from, the east across the Meagre Sea - the continent of Bered Kai Nev and the Crobuzoner colony of Nova Esperium.

 Whilst this guide is intended for adventures in and around the city of New Crobuzon, players and GMs will certainly benefit from knowledge of the broader world.
-New Crobuzon is a hub of so many culutres, and a stop for so many merchant ships and travellers, a vistor from as far away as Khadoh, or the Witchocracy, or even High Cromlech, whilst rare, may nevertheless be found.
+New Crobuzon is a hub of so many cultures, and a stop for so many merchant ships and travellers, a visitor from as far away as Khadoh, or the Witchocracy, or even High Cromlech, whilst rare, may nevertheless be found.
 More intrepid GMs may even wish to take their players further afield than the city - to gain some hidden knowledge from the last anophelii settlement - south of Gnurr Kett, or hunt the great floating city of Armada.
 Such players should take care.

 ---

-*Amarda*
+*Armada*

 The huge floating city-state of Armada has sailed the Swollen Ocean for between one- and three-thousand years.
-A city of pirates and press-ganged citizens of a hundred different cultures and races, Amarda's population today numbers some hundred-thousand, all residing on the vast number of ships stolen and lashed together that make up the city.
-Though it only spans a mile wide, Amarda's streets are as countless as those in New Crobuzon, owing its layers upon layers of decks.
+A city of pirates and press-ganged citizens of a hundred different cultures and races, Armada's population today numbers some hundred-thousand, all residing on the vast number of ships stolen and lashed together that make up the city.
+Though it only spans a mile wide, Armada's streets are as countless as those in New Crobuzon, owing its layers upon layers of decks.
 Armada thrives on piracy and, through this method, has added great wealth to itself over the centuries.
-Despite this however, the city has remained a close-to-total secret, since any ship intercepted by Armadan forces is assimilated into the city, and its crew and passengers are press-ganged into citizenship for life: lucky for those criminals and Remade shipped to Nova Esperium as slave-labour - treated with dignity on the floating city; less lucky for the rich colonalist businessman.
+Despite this however, the city has remained a close-to-total secret, since any ship intercepted by Armadan forces is assimilated into the city, and its crew and passengers are press-ganged into citizenship for life: lucky for those criminals and Remade shipped to Nova Esperium as slave-labour - treated with dignity on the floating city; less lucky for the rich colonialist businessman.

 ---

 *The Anophelii Island, Gnurr Kett and Kohnid*

 On a tiny island some two-hundred miles south of the island nation of Gnurr Kett, there remains the last surviving society of anophelii.
 Some two-thousand years ago, the mosquito-people maintained a vast empire that spanned huge swaths of Rohagi, Shoteka and many of their surrounding islands, and though the Malarial Queendom is all but forgotten amongst the anophelii themselves, the authorities of the once-subjugated nations remember all too well.
 Over the many hundreds of years since, a long-standing agreement has formed between the sailors of Dreer Samher and the Gnurr Kett authorities in their capital city of Kohnid.
 The Samheri cactacae, their sap-based circulatory systems shielding them from the she-anophelii's blood-hunger, come to the island with livestock and a few trade goods, and take their cut as middlemen.
-Kohnid buys from them whatever the anophelii give, but, what they seeks primarily, is the intelligence of the he-anopheli philosophers.
-Kohnid is playing a game, keeping the brilliant anophelii males as pet thinkers; giving them nothing that might make them powerful, or let them escape - Kohnid cannot not risk unleashing a single she-anophelus on the world again - but just enough to think with.
-The Kettai must not allow anophelii access to any information outside of its control, but the centuries-long maintenance of the obscure High Kettai as the island’s only written language ensures that.
+Kohnid buys from them whatever the anophelii give, but, what they seek primarily, is the intelligence of the he-anophelii philosophers.
+Kohnid is playing a game, keeping the brilliant anophelii males as pet thinkers; giving them nothing that might make them powerful, or let them escape (Kohnid cannot risk unleashing a single she-anophelus on the world again) but just enough to think with.
+The Gnurr Kett authorities must not allow anophelii access to any information outside of its control, but the centuries-long maintenance of the obscure High Kettai as the island’s only written language ensures that.
 This way, anophelii science and philosophy are in the hands of the Kohnid elite, who are almost alone in being able to read the old language.
-Kohnid's university libraries are filled with the fruits of anophelii intellectual labour, all creditted to Kettai scholars.
+Kohnid's university libraries are filled with the fruits of anophelii intellectual labour, all credited to Kettai scholars.

 ---